 Training; Level 6 and has Early Years Professional Status & First Aid Trained

-Jayne has managed the setting since 1993; she has 2 children, both grown up and two grandchildren.
+Jayne has managed the setting since 1993; she has 2 children both grown up and 4 grandchildren.

 Training; Level 3 & First Aid Trained

-Tracey has worked at the pre-school since 1997 and has 3 children.
-One at College and one at School.
-Her older daughter has 3 children.
+Tracey has worked at the pre-school since 1997 and has 3 children and grandchildren.

 Other roles include; Key worker, Administrator for funding and Behavioural Management Co-ordinator